 Creating and using admin-side themes TODO

-Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels, from the list of options via the Admin Preferences.
+Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the panels, from the list of options via the Admin Preferences.

 The core admin-side theme options are: